D-Soft-Tech/instantMovies/README.md

 # instantMovies
-This repository helps users to stream video online
+This app, InstantMovies, helps users to stream video online
+# The Technologies used in this app include:
+Android, Kotlin, MVVM, Dagger2, FireBase, DataBinding etc